joel-st/trello-dashboard/Classes/Member/README.md

-# TVP Trello Dashboard Member Subclass
+# TVP Trello Dashboard Member Subclasses

 All the stuff for the custom member role and its functionality.